What to visit in Nantes Quai des Antilles

 This itinerary in Nantes starts at the Île de Versailles, a small island in the river Erdre which passes through Nantes.
 The island was artificially created in the 19th century and is 1.7 hectares in size.

 Originally used by naval carpenters, the island was transformed into a Japanese-style garden in 1983.
-The island is quite small but worth the visit.
+The island is quite small but worth a visit.

 » Botanical Garden